Inflammation of the prostate is known as prostatitis, and it is one of the most common prostate problems in males.

 Saw palmetto also has potent anti-inflammatory properties and has been suggested as a potential treatment for prostatitis.

-A study looked at the efficacy of saw palmetto for treating chronic bacterial prostatitis (11).
-Fifty-six men were given antibiotics for 15 days, and half of the men were also given saw palmetto for eight weeks.
+A study looked at the efficacy of saw palmetto for treating chronic bacterial prostatitis.
+Fifty-six men took antibiotics for 15 days, and half of the men also took saw palmetto for eight weeks.

-While both groups had a similar reduction in bacteria, the group that took saw palmetto reported a more significant decrease in prostatitis pain and symptoms (11).
+While both groups had a similar reduction in bacteria, the group that took saw palmetto reported a more significant decrease in prostatitis pain and symptoms.
 This is likely due to the anti-inflammatory effects of saw palmetto.

-Other studies have also shown that when saw palmetto is used alongside other natural ingredients like probiotics (2), quercetin and curcumin (5) are effective for treating prostatitis.
+Other studies also show that when using saw palmetto alongside other natural ingredients like probiotics, quercetin and curcumin (5) are effective for treating prostatitis.

 Although prostatitis is not a life-threatening condition, it does have a debilitating effect on your quality of life and prostate health.
 Several natural ingredients can treat prostatitis.